wallarm/gotestwaf/README.md

       --blockStatusCodes ints   HTTP status code that WAF uses while blocking requests (default [403]) --configPath string       Path to the config file (default "config.yaml") --email string            E-mail to which the report will be sent --followCookies           If true, use cookies sent by the server.
-May work only with --maxIdleConns=1 --grpcPort uint16         gRPC port to check
+May work only with --maxIdleConns=1 (gohttp only) --grpcPort uint16         gRPC port to check
-      --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (default 2) --ignoreUnresolved        If true, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If true, payloads will be included in HTML/PDF report --logFormat string        Set logging format: text, json (default "text") --logLevel string         Logging level: panic, fatal, error, warn, info, debug, trace (default "info") --maxIdleConns int        The maximum number of keep-alive connections (default 2) --maxRedirects int        The maximum number of handling redirects (default 50) --noEmailReport           Save report locally
+      --httpClient string       Which HTTP client use to send requests: chrome, gohttp (default "chrome") --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (gohttp only) (default 2) --ignoreUnresolved        If true, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If true, payloads will be included in HTML/PDF report --logFormat string        Set logging format: text, json (default "text") --logLevel string         Logging level: panic, fatal, error, warn, info, debug, trace (default "info") --maxIdleConns int        The maximum number of keep-alive connections (gohttp only) (default 2) --maxRedirects int        The maximum number of handling redirects (gohttp only) (default 50) --noEmailReport           Save report locally
       --nonBlockedAsPassed      If true, count requests that weren't blocked as passed.
 If false, requests that don't satisfy to PassStatusCodes/PassRegExp as blocked
       --openapiFile string      Path to openAPI file